LenaWang03/Paimon2.0/README.md

 - Diona removed from list Healers
 - Klee removed from list DPS

-No events are logged when the programs runs if the user decides to not perform any actions with the two actions that are being logged.
+No events are logged when the program runs if the user decides to not perform any actions with the two actions that are being logged.
 For an example, a user might just want to view their lists instead of adding or deleting from them.